greenonline/Z80_Playground/README.md

 ## Preamble

-John Squires, of the now defunt [8bitstack.co.uk](https://8bitstack.co.uk), and the YouTube channel, [John Squires](https://www.youtube.com/@CircuitBreaker256), created a very nifty Z80 SBC that could run CP/M and Tiny BASIC, amongst other things.
+John Squires, of the now defunt [8bitstack.co.uk](https://8bitstack.co.uk), and the YouTube channel, [John Squires](https://www.youtube.com/@CircuitBreaker256), created a very nifty Z80 SBC, called *Z80 Playground*, that could run CP/M and Tiny BASIC, amongst other things.

-Whilst it is now pretty difficult to find much info out about its design, he did mention that an earlier iteration upon breadboard, was based upon the Four IC Z80 SBC – In the videos he refers to similarity of the breadboard version to the "4 IC Z80", most probably this: [A 4\$, 4ICs, Z80 homemade computer on breadboard](https://hackaday.io/project/19000-a-4-4ics-z80-homemade-computer-on-breadboard/).
+Whilst it is now pretty difficult to find much info out about its design, he did mention that an earlier iteration upon breadboard, was based upon the *Four IC Z80 SBC* – in the videos, he refers to similarity of the breadboard version to the "4 IC Z80" design – which is, most probably, this project, [A 4\$, 4ICs, Z80 homemade computer on breadboard](https://hackaday.io/project/19000-a-4-4ics-z80-homemade-computer-on-breadboard/).

 Unfortunately, around 2022, new videos ceased to be posted, and the whole project seemed to have died.